cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 With some existing AEAD schemes, such as AES-GCM, an attacker can generate a ciphertext that successfully decrypts under multiple different keys (a partitioning oracle attack) {{LGR21}}.
 This ability to craft a (ciphertext, authentication tag) pair that verifies under multiple keys significantly reduces the number of required interactions with the oracle in order to perform an exhaustive search, making it practical if the key space is small.
 For example, with password-based encryption, an attacker can guess a large number of passwords at a time by recursively submitting such a ciphertext to an oracle, which speeds up a password search by reducing it to a binary search.

-A key-committing AEAD scheme is more resistant against partitioning oracle attacks than non-committing AEAD schemes, making it significantly harder to find multiple keys that are valid for a given authentication tag.
-A 128-bit tag provides 64-bit key-committing security, which is generally acceptable for interactive protocols.
+In a fully committing AEAD scheme, finding different inputs (key, nonce, associated data, message) producing the same authentication tag has a complexity that depends on the tag size.
+A 128-bit tag provides 64-bit committing security, which is generally acceptable for interactive protocols.
 With a 256-bit tag, finding a collision becomes impractical.
-As of the time of writing, no research has been published claiming that AEGIS is not a key-committing AEAD scheme.
+As of the time of writing, no research has been published claiming that AEGIS is not a fully committing AEAD scheme.

 Finally, unlike most other AES-based AEAD constructions, leaking a state does not leak the previous states.